nzdavidv/pages/_posts/2025-07-16-StoraLinux2.md

 ```
 ### recap
-So at the end of two sessions we are left with USB boot of a crappy old OS but we do have a shiney firmware.
+So at the end of two sessions we are left with USB boot of a crappy old OS but we do have an ok firmware.

 Next blog post is <a href="StoraLinux3.html">Blog Part3</a>